 1290 (28th November)

-Eleanor died at the manor of Harby, Nottinghamshire.
+Eleanor of Castile died at the manor of Harby, Nottinghamshire.

 Eleanor’s body was transported to Westminster Abbey, London.
 The journey took 12 days and at each stopping point Edward ordered crosses, known as Eleanor Crosses, to be built.
 The twelve crosses were built at Lincoln, Grantham, Stamford, Geddington, Hardingstone, Stony Stratford, Woburn, Dunstable, St Albans, Waltham, West Cheap (Cheapside) and Charing.